 It was not until I began my middle school teaching career that I found the story of St. Maria Goretti particularly striking, not to say, disturbing.
 The unquiet I felt at Maria’s suffering and the appalling circumstances surrounding her death was compounded by her almost shocking courage and holiness.

 And that’s the question: how can we relate to Maria when her sanctity seems so far out of our reach, the manner of her death so unjust and obscene?
-I look at my students and it terrifies me that they are the same age as Maria when she was raped and murdered.
+I look at my students and it terrifies me that they are the same age as Maria when she was attacked and murdered.
 I even wonder how God can allow such terrible things to happen.
 Christ’s anguished words on the cross come to mind:

 “My God, my God, why hast thou abandoned me?”